BenjaminBenetti/vscode-legacy-csproj/README.md

 # Features

-- When adding files the csproj will automatically be updated to include those new files.
+- When adding files the csproj will automatically be updated.
-- When deleting files or directories the csproj will automatically be updated to remove those files.
+- When deleting files or directories the csproj will automatically be updated.
-- `TODO` When renaming files the csproj will automatically be updated to reflect the new name.
+- `TODO` When renaming files the csproj will automatically be updated.
-- `TODO` When moving files the csproj will automatically be updated to reflect the new location.
+- `TODO` When moving files the csproj will automatically be updated.

 # Development